hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 		[disaster-recovery]
 		esx_maintenance_mode=True

-	**Note:** If set to true in a [DRS cluster](http://www.vmware.com/products/vsphere/features/drs-dpm),if the OVSvApp crashes or enters kernel panic, the ESXi host is put in Maintenance Mode.
+	**Note:** If set to true in a [DRS cluster](http://www.vmware.com/products/vsphere/features/drs-dpm),if the OVSvApp crashes or enters kernel panic, the ESX host is put in Maintenance Mode.
 Maintenance mode will trigger DRS to migrate the tenant VMs.
-	If set to false, the ESXi host will be shut down along with all tenant VMs.
+	If set to false, the ESX host will be shut down along with all tenant VMs.

 	i.
 Specify the level for logging errors, and a log file location.
 Default file location is:`/var/log/ovsvapp_log`